The job search

 Progressing your career

-References - Include details of two references, ideally former employers.
-If you are a graduate with no work history, include details of a former lecturer.
-The referees recruiters and employers value the most are those people you reported to directly who can speak about how you used your skills and experience to add value to their organisation.
+The referees that recruiters and employers value the most are those people you reported to directly.
+These people can speak about how you used your skills and experience to add value to their organisation.